Our Top Things to Do in Camden

 Ever heard of liquid nitrogen ice cream?
-It’s time to get involved.
-For a taste of this unique sweet treat in Camden, check out the Chin Chin Laboratorist in Camden.
-This quirky ice cream parlour offers you a chance to watch your ice cream being produced right in front of you.
-The list of flavours displays the Chin Chin Lab’s love of experimenting, with everything from coconut marshmallow to beer butter caramel on offer.
-This isn’t just a dessert spot, it’s an experience.
+No?
+Well, now's the time to get involved.
+For a taste of this unique sweet treat, check out the Chin Chin Laboratorist in Camden, where you can watch your ice cream being made right in front of you.
+The list of flavours is quite endless, with everything from coconut marshmallow to beer butter caramel on offer.
+Trust us, this isn’t just a dessert spot, it’s an experience.

-When in Camden, make sure to visit the historic Hampstead Heath for a spot of sun lounging (sunshine not guaranteed).
-Located walking distance from the charming Hampstead Village, this 320 hectare London park is one of the highest points in the city.
-Hampstead Heath is the perfect choice for picnicking on those precious sunny London days.
+When in Camden, make sure to visit the historic Hampstead Heath, for an easy amble, picnic or bike ride.
+Just walking distance from the charming Hampstead Village, this 320 hectare London park is one of the highest points in the city and is one of our favourite spots for those precious sunny days.

-Highly recommended for a nighttime lit up view of the London city skyline, Primrose Hill is one of the best viewpoints in London.
-Take along a bottle of wine and spend some time taking in the spectacular city views.
-You can climb to the top of Primrose Hill from the north side of Regents Park.
+Highly recommended for a taking in the London city skyline at sunset (or any other time of day, for that matter), Primrose Hill is one of the best viewpoints in London.
+Take a bottle of wine along with you and spend some time taking in the spectacular city before you.
+Get those daily steps in by climbing to the top of Primrose Hill from the north side of Regent's Park.